 However, Masons don’t set out to teach the skills of stonework, but they use the work of medieval stoneworkers as an allegory for moral development.
 No wonder, many of their symbols are linked to building and stonemasonry.
 The Masonic level represents equality and justice, as they’re said to meet on the level, where all of them are brothers regardless of their status in society.

-Several societies use grips and handshakes as greeting, but their meanings vary in different cultures and organizations.
+Several societies use grips and handshakes as greetings, but their meanings vary in different cultures and organizations.
 In fact, the gesture has existed since ancient times as a symbol of peace and trust.
-In a 9th century BCE relief, the Assyrian King Shalmaneser III was depicted sealing an alliance with a Babylonian ruler with a handshake.
+In a 9th-century BCE relief, the Assyrian King Shalmaneser III was depicted sealing an alliance with a Babylonian ruler with a handshake.